cchanto/bluegreen-deployment-poc/README.md

 How Does a Blue/Green Deployment Process Work
-The main prerequisite for a blue/green deployment is having two identical production environments, with a router, load balancer, Ingress  that can switch traffic between them.
+The main prerequisite for a blue/green deployment has two identical production environments, with a router, load balancer, Ingress that can switch traffic between them.

 The blue/green deployment process works as follows: